iamsaura8h/TaskManagementApp/README.md

  * - Ensured modular code organization for scalability and ease of future enhancements.
  *
  * This documentation reflects the progress and key components implemented in the backend thus far.

+/**
+ * Frontend Implementation Summary:
+ *
+ * - Established a centralized Axios instance for API communication with JWT support.
+ * - Developed reusable UI components for tasks, forms, and pagination.
+ * - Implemented global authentication state management using React Context.
+ * - Structured main application screens for login, dashboard, and task operations.
+ * - Defined TypeScript interfaces for robust type safety across entities.
+ * - Set up routing with protected/private routes for authenticated access.
+ * - Configured the React entry point for seamless app initialization.
+ *
+ * This documentation outlines the key architectural decisions and progress made in the frontend.
  */

 # 🧠 Task Management API